Bullets In The Back: How Boomers & Retirees Will Become Bailout, Stimulus & Currency War Casualties

 When we add up all of the bullets, and consider the number of victims, we realize that these aren't rifle shots - but rather the work of a machine gun.
 As the US government and the Federal Reserve swing the machine gun back and forth, repeatedly hitting the long line of tens of millions of retirees and Boomer investors in the back, and destroying the savings, dreams and future standard of living for all of those good people, it would be a natural reaction to scream out: "Stop that!
 Stop right now!"
 And then try to salvage what we can.

-Most of the bullets are unnecessary, rash risks taken by a reckless government, and it is in the urgent national (and international) interest to find a way of stopping the machine gun.
-Unfortunately however, we can't completely stop the assault on the dollar, as I explained in the previously linked article "Falling Dollar Means Rapid Consumer Price Inflation".
+Most of the bullets are unnecessary and rash risks taken by a reckless government, and it is in the urgent national (and international) interest to find a way of stopping the machine gun.
+Unfortunately however, we can't completely stop the assault on the dollar.
 The heart of the dilemma is that the US economy itself is in very bad shape.
 We're effectively in a depression, and have been in a depression for a long time now, even if the government has so transformed the way in which unemployment and inflation rates are calculated that it can declare not only that War Is Peace (per Orwell), but that this deepening depression is just another recession that has already ended.

-For more than a decade now, the US standard of living has been a dream.
+For close to 15 years now, the US standard of living has been a dream.
 We have become a nation whose real economy has been hollowed out, by allowing China and other nations to manipulate their currencies and flood the US markets with their goods at artificially low prices.
 Becoming a debtor nation that borrows from other nations to pay for goods that we could not otherwise afford has allowed us to live with a higher standard of living than we otherwise would have, much like a household that subsidizes its lifestyle by running the credit card balances ever higher.
-The problem is, however, that there is no way to get our real (private sector) economy out of depression without US workers being able to fairly compete against international competition.
+And there is no way to get our real (private sector) economy out of depression without US workers being able to fairly compete against international competition.

 If we can't compete, then there isn't a real economy for us to fall back upon.
 Without a healthy real economy, there is nothing real that we can consume when we cash in our paper retirement promises.
 Indeed the weaker the real economy, no matter how much you shuffle the paper claims and promises around, the less real goods and services there are to go around for the older segments of the population who are hoping to either be retired, or at least to not have to work quite as hard in their later years.

 That is the Catch-22 facing the older generation.
 We're already standing on the front lines.
-Our own government and central bank are already machine-gunning us all, and we can only anticipate heavier gunfire over the coming year or two.
-Particularly (but certainly not exclusively) if you're over 50.
-Every time you pass another massive road construction project with the mandatory bright orange sign expressing gratitude for the federal stimulus money that is funding those jobs - that twinge right between your shoulder blades is another bullet striking home.
-If you're not yet feeling that twinge - you will be.
+Our own government and central bank are already machine-gunning us all, and we can only anticipate heavier gunfire over the coming years.

 This is all too likely to have catastrophic implications for the average older saver, and again, most of the damage is unnecessary.
-Not 100% of the damage however, because if we don't weaken the dollar, then we face even greater impoverishment - and you really, truly do not want to be a retiree in a multi-decade depression.
+It is not all unnecessary, however, because if we don't weaken the dollar, then we face even greater impoverishment - and you really, truly do not want to be a retiree in a multi-decade depression.
 Even if pandering politicians give you endless paper claims, an impoverished nation simply can't provide the real resources to its older citizens to honor those paper claims.
 The Baby Boom and current retirees are caught in a terrible dilemma, and for the average Boomer or retiree, tragically, there is no magic wand to wave that can make the problems go away.
 And ignoring the problems in the hope that these terrible issues will just go away - only guarantees that our personal outcome will be to achieve victim status.

 To fully understand why what has been promised to us in retirement never will arrive for most of us, we have to accept the hard truth that those dreams never were real.
 It doesn't matter how many professors and prestigious investment firms assured us that this was in fact the case - it has been nonsense the entire time.
 To illustrate this point, I wrote a book in 1992, titled "Mortgage Securities" that was published in 1993.
 On page 59 of this book, I wrote in large, double sized letters: